icon Tunelf Audio Converter

 As Apple Music doesn’t support directly uploading local music files, you have to add your own songs to Apple Music on a computer first.
 You can follow the above steps to upload your local music files.
 Then you can sync your local files to your iPhone or other Apple devices.

-In the Settings App: Get Local Files on Apple Music iPhone/iPad
+3.1 Get Local Files on Apple Music iPhone/iPad

-In the Watch App: Get Local Files on Apple Music for Apple Watch
+3.2 Get Local Files on Apple Music for Apple Watch

 Step 1.
 Launch the Watch app on your iPhone, then tap My Watch > Music.